KipzonderKop101/Discord-Moderation/README.md

 - `/addwhitelistedrole <role>` - Add a whitelisted role, can be multiple
 - `/removewhitelistedrole <role>` - Remove a whitelisted role, can be multiple
 - `/ping` - Shows the bot's latency

-Planned commands:

-- `/help [category] [command]` - Shows a list of commands or information about a command
 - `/clearmuterole` - Clears the mute role
 - `/clearmodrole` - Clears the mod role
 - `/clearadminrole` - Clears the admin role
 - `/clearwhitelistedrole` - Clears the whitelisted role
 - `/clearmodrole` - Clears the mod log channel

+Planned commands:

+- `/help [category] [command]` - Shows a list of commands or information about a command
+- `config` - View the bot's configuration
+- `setconfig` - Interactive configuration setup